Tag: singing

 Well!

-Well!
-We of the Harrismith Methodist Church liked our Mrs Brunsdon and we did not take her to court.
-We instead thought like the 1873 Supreme Court that since she was attempting in good faith to worship, she could not be subjected to criminal penalties.
+We of the Harrismith Methodist Church liked our Mrs Brunsdon, and we did not take her to court.
+We instead thought like the 1873 Supreme Court that since she was attempting in good faith to worship, and she had a good heart, and she made great marmalade, she could not be subjected to criminal penalties.
 And we also thought thus:

 and